 COMMUNITY SUPPORT FOR ADULTS

 CPST is an array of services provided by caring professional case managers.
 Services are designed to address the individualized mental health needs of people with severe and persistent mental illness who are 18-years-old or older.
-CPST workers focus on people's ability to succeed in the community by assisting them to access needed community resources, learn effective coping skills and manage their basic needs.
-CPST workers provide services in the community, such as in the consumer's home, community agencies, courts, etc. CPST workers do not do for people, instead, they assist people with mental illness do for themselves.
-CPST services are provided face-to-face and over the telephone.
+CPST workers focus on people's ability to succeed in the community by helping access needed community resources, learn effective coping skills and manage their basic needs.
+CPST workers provide services in the community, such as in the client's home, community agencies, courts, etc. CPST workers do not do for people, instead, they assist people with mental illness do for themselves.
+CPST services can be provided face-to-face and over the telephone.

 COMMUNITY SUPPORT FOR CHILDREN

 Community Psychiatric Supportive Treatment Services for Children (CPST)

 Children with emotional and behavioral problems that interfere with their functioning at home, school and the community can benefit from specialized CPST services for children.
 Caring professionals work with the child and his/her family to teach behavior management skills and provide education related to the emotional issues, in addition to support and advocacy.
 Children CPST workers work within the child's home and school and in other community settings.
 Parents are an important part of treatment at Shawnee Family Health Center and are encouraged to be involved in treatment planning and sessions with their child.
 Also, since children spend a lot of their time in school, case managers involve the teacher and guidance counselors in treatment (when applicable) to better assist the child and family manage school related concerns.